jandersonmartins/markdown-cv/source/cv-en.md

 ### Employment

-- Jan/2022 - Now: Senior Software Engineer
+- Jan/2022 - Now: Senior Software Engineer, Creditas - Remote/Hibrid

 > Work as a Senior Software Engineer in the Home tribe, responsible for the home equity loan product.
 I was part of two different squads at different times: acquisition and sales experience, focusing on customer onboarding and the entire experience throughout the loan application process.